AliLynne/SingleResourceBasicMongooseApp/README.md

 # Single Resource Basic Mongoose App w/ tests

-This app has a single Book schema and relevant mocha tests.
+This app has a single Book schema and relevant Mocha tests with Chai asserts.